Feedback-limited Accretion: Variable Luminosity from Growing Planets: Physical Model

-In our simulation setup, however, we do not add the accreted mass $\dot{M}_\textrm{p} dt$ to the planet mass, since the final systems would not be dynamically equivalent and therefore, not comparable in the analysis.
+In our simulation setup, however, we do not add the accreted mass $\dot{M}_\textrm{p} dt$ to the planet mass, as the final systems would not be dynamically equivalent and therefore not comparable in the posterior analysis.
 We only use $\dot{M}_\textrm{p}$ to compute the heating that the accretion process produces.

+Other works \citep{gressel13} have included a cooling recipe to follow the energy losses associated to this accretion process.
+In our work, we absorb additional cooling mechanisms in the efficiency factor $\epsilon$, described in the following section.